-The Group, in conjunction with the Larrakia Development Corporation, are the development partners for the creation of a new residential community at the Palmerston campus of the Charles Darwin University.
+CIC and the Larrakia Development Corporation (CIC / LDC) are the development partners for the creation of a new residential community at the Palmerston campus of the Charles Darwin University.

 The suburb of Durack (in which the University is located) is immediately adjacent to the Palmerston City Centre, and is perhaps the most sought after address in Palmerston.
-Part of the University's land has now been determined to be surplus to requirements, and is to be developed by the Group / LDC into a diverse new community in the heart of the City and surrounding the University's on site facilities.
+Part of the University's land has now been determined to be surplus to requirements, and is to be developed by CIC / LDC into a diverse new community in the heart of the City and surrounding the University's on site facilities.